 Generally, you will have until June 30 following the year in which you incur an eligible expense to file and resolve a claim for reimbursement.
 In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement.
-All such documentation must be submitted and the claim must be resolved by the June 30 deadline to avoid forfeiture of the funds in your DCSA.
-For example, you will have until June 30, 2020, to file claims for reimbursement of expenses incurred in 2019.
+All such documentation must be submitted and the claim must be resolved by the deadline to avoid forfeiture of the funds in your DCSA.